 Festivals occur throughout the year across Iceland.
 While the summer months are generally much busier, there are still exciting cultural events throughout January that draw many visitors.

 New Year's Eve celebrations start on December 31st.
-In the evening, locals come together around numerous bonfires around the Capital Region, known as "brenna," symbolizing the burning away of the old year's troubles.
+In the evening, locals come together around numerous bonfires around the Capital Region, known as "brenna," which symbolizes the burning away of the old year's troubles.

 Every December, Icelanders buy thousands of fireworks, and at midnight, the sky lights up with a colorful display that lasts throughout the night all over the city.

-Vantage points such as the churches of Hallgrimskirkja and Kopavogskirkja allow you to see the fireworks going off all over the surrounding area.
+Vantage points like the churches of Hallgrimskirkja and Kopavogskirkja allow you to see the fireworks going off all over the surrounding area.
 You'll struggle to find a more exciting New Year's Eve than in Reykjavik, and it's certainly one of the most fun party nights of the year!

 The Thirteenth of Christmas

-The Icelandic Christmas season ends on January 6th as it's "the thirteenth day of Christmas" or "Þrettándinn" in Icelandic.
-There's a lot of folklore that surrounds this day, as cows are said to gain the ability to talk, the hidden people move homes, and the last of the 13 Icelandic Yule Lads returns to their home in the mountains.
+The Icelandic Christmas season ends on January 6th, which is "the thirteenth day of Christmas" or "Threttandinn" in Icelandic.
+There's a lot of folklore that surrounds this day, as cows are said to gain the ability to talk, the hidden people (huldufolk) move homes, and the last of the 13 Icelandic Yule Lads returns to their home in the mountains.

-The day is celebrated with bonfires in several locations around Reykjavik and the countryside, and any leftover fireworks from New Year's Eve are ignited in celebration.
-You can also find fun cultural events to celebrate the day.
+The day is celebrated with bonfires in several locations around Reykjavik and the countryside.
+There's no shortage of fun cultural events and celebrations to enjoy!

 - Learn all about the Icelandic Yule Lads and Gryla | Iceland's Christmas Trolls